cullylarson/wp-deploy-database-sync/README.md

 * [interconnectit/Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB)
 must be installed on the Destination machine, if you intend to do search and replace.
-It is used to do the actual search and replace in the database.
+The `interconnectit/search-replace-db/srdb.cli.php` command-line script in that library is used to do the actual search and replace in the database.

 * All other dependencies are defined in `composer.json`.